yjlo123/runtime-tutorial/raw.md

 > Do not exit a function using jump statements.

-A 'random' function is defined in the folling program, and it is called twice.
+A 'random' function is defined in the following program, and it is called twice.
 ```runtime-embedded-box-0-190
 def random
  prt 'Your random number:'